Tbearden10/sparos/add.md

-# **Comprehensive Setup Guide (Cloudflare DB Edition, Modular Helpers, Full Clears Worker)**
+# **Comprehensive Setup Guide (Local Storage, Modular Helpers, Full Clears Worker, No DB Yet)**

-This guide provides a full setup for your app, integrating Cloudflare KV for user activity summaries, modular helper functions for API calls, data cleaning, grouping, stat computation, and a backend worker for full clears (which both finds the fastest full clear and counts total full clears by checking every PGCR).
-All logic is separated for maintainability and clarity.
+This guide provides a full setup for your app, using local storage for user and theme data, modular helper functions for API calls, data cleaning, grouping, stat computation, and a backend worker for full clears computation (which finds the fastest full clear and counts total full clears by checking every PGCR). **All database code is replaced with placeholders and not included.**

 ---